• Skip to primary navigation

 5. FOOD

 The party was in the afternoon from 2:30 to 4:30 pm.
 We chose this time so we didn’t need to worry about having to seat every kid at the table to have a meal.
-From previous parties, I feel that this can be a waste of food and money with some kids hardly eating their food.
-Our solution for this was to have an afternoon tea which is actually something very common for children’s parties in my country.
-The parties are in the afternoon and they put a long table for kids to help themselves with lots of yummy sandwiches, yummy sweets and of course a super beautiful cake of various layers.
+From previous parties, I feel this can be a waste of food and money, with some kids hardly eating.
+Our solution was to have an afternoon tea, which is very common for children’s parties in my country.
+The parties are in the afternoon, and they put a long table for kids to help themselves with lots of yummy sandwiches, yummy sweets, and, of course, a super beautiful cake with various layers.
 This is always a hit with the kids.

 PicMonkey Collage5

 I’m very bad in the kitchen and not the sort of mum that will prepare all the food myself.
 It would’ve been too much effort.
 I wanted something yummy but affordable.
-Doing a little bit of research we found out that Sainsbury’s do a very nice Party Food selection that you need to order with a few days of anticipation.
-That was perfect for what we wanted but we couldn’t believe that we were getting all our food from them.
+After researching, we discovered that Sainsbury’s has a very nice party food selection, so you need to order a few days in advance.
+That was perfect for what we wanted, but we couldn’t believe we were getting all our food from them.
 It was a risk but we found it all to be very nice.
-I can definitely recommend them and the price was very reasonable (when perhaps comparing with custom party caterers).
+I can recommend them and the price was very reasonable (when perhaps comparing with custom party caterers).
 We ordered the following:

 • 24 fish sandwich platter (salmon & cucumber, prawn mayonnaise, tuna & sweetcorn)